nextauthjs/next-auth/README.md

 #### Server Side Rendering

-Authentication with Server Side Rendering is also supported.
+Authentication in Server Side Rendering flows is also supported.

 ```javascript
 import NextAuth from 'next-auth/client'